Nowomeister/safercopy/README.md

                   18 languages.
 Falls back to English if locale.library is absent or no catalog is found.

 TEMPLATE

   FROM/M,TO/A,ALL/S,QUIET/S,BUF=BUFFER/K/N,CLONE/S,DATES/S,
   NOPRO/S,VERIFY/S,NOREQ/S,UPDATE/S,FORCE/S,MAXERR/K/N,NDATE/S,VERBOSE/S

-  Type "SaferCopy ?" for an interactive argument prompt (AmigaDOS standard).
+  Type "SaferCopy ?" for an interactive argument prompt.

 EXAMPLES